dehesa/CodableCSV/README.md

 let result = try decoder.decode(CustomType.self, from: data)
 ```

-1. Create and encoder or decoder for your targeted file type.
+The process to decode a CSV file into a custom type is the following:

+1. Create a decoder.
-2. Optionally pass any configuration you want to the decoder.
+2. Optionally pass any configuration you want for the decoder.
-   `(.comma, .lineFeed)` are actually the defaults and do not need to be writen.
+   <br>`(.comma, .lineFeed)` are actually the defaults and do not need to be writen.
 3. Decode the file (from an already preloaded datablob or a file in the file system) into a given type.
-   The type passed as argument must implement `Encodable` or `Decodable` depending whether you are encoding or decoding.
+   <br>The type passed as argument must implement `Decodable`.
 Most Swift Standard Library types already conform to `Codable`.
-Thus, if you just want to retrieve the raw data from a CSV file, you could have done:
     ```swift
-    let rows = try decoder.decode([[String]].self, from: data).
+    // Easiest way to access CSV data let rows = try decoder.decode([[String]].self, from: data).
     ```